Chapter 12 // Frontier

 RSA, Diffie-Hellman, and elliptic curve cryptography all rely on the hardness of integer factorization or discrete logarithms.
 These problems are believed hard for classical computers, but Shor's algorithm solves both efficiently on a quantum computer.
 When sufficiently large quantum computers exist, every RSA key, every ECDSA signature, and every Diffie-Hellman key exchange becomes breakable.

 But the quantum threat is only part of the story.
 Classical cryptography gives you confidentiality and integrity, but it cannot answer deeper questions.
 Can you prove your age without revealing your birthdate?
-Can two companies compare their customer lists without sharing them?
-Can a cloud server process your data without ever seeing it?
+Can a system verify your credentials without ever seeing them?
 These questions require fundamentally new tools.

 This chapter introduces concepts at an intuitive level.
 These are active research areas with deep mathematics.
 The goal is to build accurate mental models, not to make you an implementer.